bdferris/memes-for-hangouts/README.md

 memes-for-hangouts
 ==================

-Extensions to meme-ify your Google Hangout.
+Extensions to meme-ify your Google Hangouts.